hapijs/hapi/docs/Reference.md

 The server object inherits from `Events.EventEmitter` and emits the following events:
 - `'log'` - events logged with [server.log()](#serverlogtags-data-timestamp).
 - `'request'` - events generated by [request.log()](#requestlogtags-data-timestamp) or internally (multiple events per request).
-- `'response'` - emitted after a response to a client reuqest is sent back.
+- `'response'` - emitted after a response to a client request is sent back.
 Single event per request.
 - `'tail'` - emitted when a request finished processing, including any registered [tails](#requesttailname).
 Single event per request.
 - `'internalError'` - emitted whenever an Internal Server Error (500) error response is sent.
 Single event per request.